kimmknight/rdpx/README.md

 ### Features

 * Create and manage RemoteApps on Windows desktops and servers
-* A web interface for your RemoteApps
+* A web interface to access and manage your RemoteApps
 * Webfeed that Windows and mobile app clients can "subscribe" to
-  * Lists RemoteApps in client Start menu
+  * Lists RemoteApps in Windows client Start menu
   * Lists RemoteApps in the mobile app
-* Authentication
+* Authentication (Windows username/password)